Dutch the most relaxed holidayers in the world

 Only just over half of Dutch people check their work email or voicemail while away, compared to 98 per cent of the workaholic French and 87 per cent of the busy Italians.

-One reason why Dutch people might be comfortable letting it all go is that they feel confident that their boss is happy for them to take time off.
+One reason why Dutch people might be comfortable letting it all go is that they feel confident that their boss is happy for them to take time off from work.

 A majority of people in the Netherlands (62 per cent) felt that their boss is supportive of their holiday, which makes it easier for them to relax.
 Only 44 per cent of Italians and 49 per cent of Germans felt that was the case with their boss.